Meet the GEM Ensemble

 Master Trainer, Leadership Consultant, and Wellness Artist

-I create dynamic and compassionate team based group coaching containers for professionals, organizers, artist, healers, and community based organizations.
-I have worked with lawyers, policy makers, program managers, elders and youth in intergenerational teams and community roles.
+Ifasina (they/them) creates dynamic and compassionate team based group coaching containers for professionals, organizers, artist, healers, and community based organizations.
+They have worked with lawyers, policy makers, program managers, elders and youth in intergenerational teams and community roles.

 Tina Pennington (she/her)